Elopement & Wandering in Florida Nursing Homes, Assisted Living Facilities, Group Homes, &

 -

-If your loved one eloped from a facility and sustained injuries, including death, contact the experienced attorneys at FIDJ, before it’s too late.
+If your loved one eloped from a nursing home, assisted living facility, group home, or adult day care center and sustained injuries, including death, contact the experienced attorneys at FIDJ for a FREE case review.